Next steps following incorporation

 In addition, some jurisdictions might require annual filings or registrations.
 A registration or filing fee might also be charged.
 Carrying on activities in a province or territory can include running a program or fundraising event; having an address, a post office box or phone number; or offering services or products at that location.

 The requirements and processes for registration differ greatly among the province(s) or territory(ies) as there is no central registration agency.
 For example, it is possible that a corporation might need to register in one province but not in another, even though the same activity is carried on in both provinces.
-Consider contacting the local corporate law administration offices in each province or territory where you plan to carry on activities to determine their individual registration requirements (see Provincial registrars).
+Consider contacting the local corporate law administration offices in each province or territory where you plan to carry on activities to determine their individual registration requirements (see Register a federal corporation in a province or territory).

 The Business Number (BN) is a unique federal government numbering system that identifies your organization and the accounts you maintain with the Canada Revenue Agency (CRA).
 The BN consists of a numeric identifier of the organization, followed by a program account identifier.
 Examples of program accounts that can be registered with the CRA include: